DANS-KNAW/dans-datastation-architecture/docs/vaas.md

 Clients can also use the DANS Data Vault as a building block in their own archival workflows.
 To this end DANS offers Vault as a Service.
 It exposes the same SWORD2 interface as the Data Stations.
 Instead of storing the datasets in Dataverse, they are directly converted into RDA compliant bags and transferred to the Data Vault.
-In this scenario, dissemination of the datasets remains the responsibility of the customer.
+In this scenario, curation as well as dissemination of the datasets remain the responsibility of the customer.

 ![Overview](arch-overview-vaas.png)